travelgateX/documentation-site/content/stats/_index.md

 isDirectory = false
 +++

-Stats-X is a powerful data product that will let you evaluate real-time minute-by-minute buyer and/or seller performance.
+Stats is a powerful data product that will let you evaluate real-time minute-by-minute buyer and/or seller performance.

 {{% alert theme="info" %}}Join us on [Slack](https://slack.travelgatex.com/) to discuss your integrations, or ask us questions via our [Jira Service desk](https://xmltravelgate.atlassian.net/servicedesk/customer/portal/7).{{% /alert %}}